nagarjuna281/Zomato-Clone/README.md

 1. Clone the repo
 2. Set up Jenkins with required tools (Node.js, JDK, SonarQube scanner)
 3. Configure Docker and SonarQube credentials
-4. Run the pipeline and view reports in Jenkins artifacts

 ## 📁 Reports